deadLabCary/lab-website/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

-Some other thing here?
+Some other writing here?
 We can also remove it.

 {% include section.html %}